 Erik von Ancken

-Erik von Ancken anchors and reports for WKMG-TV Local 6 (CBS) in Orlando and is a two-time Emmy award-winning journalist in the prestigious and coveted "On-Camera Talent" categories for both anchoring and reporting.
+Erik von Ancken anchors and reports for WKMG-TV News 6 (CBS) in Orlando and is a two-time Emmy award-winning journalist in the prestigious and coveted "On-Camera Talent" categories for both anchoring and reporting.

 Erik is always looking for a good story and often news finds him.
 In October 2006, Erik was celebrating his engagement at a beachfront resort in Hawaii when a 6.5 magnitude earthquake struck the Big Island, centered only a few miles from Kona where he and his then-fiancee were vacationing.
 Amid the chaos, Erik went to work, reporting from his hotel.